Woman accused of assaulting TSA officers at Phoenix airport

-PHOENIX (AP) — A woman has been arrested for allegedly assaulting three Transportation Security Administration officers at Phoenix Sky Harbor International Airport, according to authorities.
+PHOENIX — A woman has been arrested for allegedly assaulting three Transportation Security Administration officers at Phoenix Sky Harbor International Airport, according to authorities.

 TSA officials said Makiah Coleman, 19, allegedly attacked the officers as she was going through airport security just before 6 a.m.
 Tuesday.